-All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of five kilograms.
+All travellers are limited to two items of luggage each: a suitcase with a maximum weight of 20kg and one piece of hand luggage with a maximum weight of 5kg.
+This is a requirement on internal trains and flights.
 It is essential that your luggage is lockable.
+In general, we recommend packing only as much as you can lift as you will need to carry your own luggage on and off trains.